Professional Indemnity Insurance

 How do I choose the right professional indemnity policy for me?

 There are many things to think about when choosing the best professional indemnity policy for your business.
-To try and make things simple, here are five key things to consider:
+To try to make things simple, here are five key things to consider:

-- Your profession or business type – you can choose from over 1,000 options, but check if you can tailor your policy for your specific business’ needs, to avoid paying for areas of cover you may not need.
+- Your profession or business type – you can choose from over 1,000 options, but check if you can tailor your policy for the specific needs of your business, to avoid paying for areas of cover you may not need

 - The amount of cover you need – with cover typically ranging from £50,000 to £5 million, this can be a tricky one.
-You may have contractual requirements from clients which can make this easier to calculate, but, if not, you should consider the size of your business, and the value of the product/service you offer.
+You may have contractual requirements from clients that can make this easier to calculate, but, if not, you should consider the size of your business, and the value of the product/service you offer

 What is the difference between professional indemnity insurance and public liability?